- This event has passed.

 This can only mean one thing in Cambodia – it’s Khmer New Year.
 Every April, cities and towns across the country empty out as locals make the annual pilgrimage home to celebrate the new year with their families.
 As the most important celebration in the Cambodian calendar, Choul Chhnam Thmei is seen as a time to celebrate, feast on food and relax into laidback provincial life.

 Spread across three days – although most Cambodians take the full week off – this is a time when locals celebrate the end of harvest season and the start of a new year.
-The dates vary from year-to-year, with 2020’s event running from 14 to 16 April.
+The official dates vary slightly from year-to-year, with 2023’s event running from 14 to 16 April.

 With the majority heading home, the countryside is a hive of activity and villages are alive with festivities.
 Crowds of kids play games in paddies, parties – usually groups of Cambodians dancing around a booming stereo clutching cans of Angkor beer – go on into the early hours, and there’s real sense of festivity in the air.